awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

         subnet: <subnet-011b111c1f11fdf11>
       ```
 **Note**
-- Each subnet and security group combination requires its own custom resource\.
+Each subnet and security group combination requires its own custom resource\.
 If you have multiple subnets in the same Availability Zone, use the following command to annotate the nodes in each subnet with the matching config name\.

         ```
         kubectl annotate node <node-name>.<region>.compute.internal k8s.amazonaws.com/eniConfig=<subnet1ConfigName>
         ```

-- Ensure that `spec.securityGroups` property exists with Security Group Id from same VPC for ENIConfig CustomResourceDefinition manifest.
-If not exists, aws-cni will assign Default Security Group from VPC to Secondary ENI's of the worker node.
+If you don't specify a valid security group for the VPC, the default security group for the VPC is assigned to secondary ENI's\.

    1. Apply each custom resource file that you created to your cluster with the following command: